Heteroflow/Heteroflow/README.md

 ### Task Type #3: Fill Task

-A fill task sets GPU memory managed by a span task to a value.
+A fill task sets a GPU memory area managed by a span task to a given value *byte by byte*.
-The following code example creates fill tasks that sets each byte to zero in the specified range of a GPU memory block managed by a span task.
+The code below creates fill tasks that set each byte in the specified range of a GPU memory block managed by a span task to zero.

 ```cpp
 // sets each byte in [0, 1024) of span to 0